2018 Komen Greater New York City Race for the Cure

 How do I get to the Race by subway?

-Registration and T-Shirt and Bib Pick-Up is located on Central Park West between 71st and 73rd Streets.
-The closest subway station is the 72nd Street stop of the C train.
+Registration and T-Shirt & Bib Pick-Up is located on Central Park West between 71st and 73rd Streets.
+The 72nd Street stop (for B & C trains) is currently closed until October.
+The next closest stop for the C train is at 81 St-Museum of Natural History.
 You can also take the 1, 2, or 3, trains to 72nd Street, which stops on Broadway, two blocks west of Central Park West.

 The start of the Race is 77th Street and Central Park West.
 The closest subway station is the 81st Street (American Museum of Natural History) stop of the C train.
 You can also take the 1, which stops at 79th Street and Broadway or 72nd Street and Broadway (which is wheelchair accessiable).
 This stop is three blocks west of Central Park West.